krzemin/spl-scheme/README.md

 spl-scheme
 ==========

-Mini implementation of Scheme language
+Mini implementation of Scheme language written in Haskell